microsoft/xlang/design_notes/XDN12 - xmeta Semantic Checking.md

 2) The attribute-name identifies an attribute class.
 If the form of attribute-name is type-name then this name must refer to an attribute class.
 Otherwise, a compile-time error occurs.
 The example class Class1 {}
 \[Class1\] class Class2 {}	// Error
 results in a compile-time error because it attempts to use Class1 as an attribute class when Class1 is not an attribute class.
-If an class wants to be an attribute, it must use the **AttributeUsage**.
+If a class wants to be an attribute, it must use the **AttributeUsage**.

 3) Attribute targets
 Certain contexts permit the specification of an attribute on more than one target.
 A program can explicitly specify the target by including an attribute-target-specifier.
 When an attribute is placed at the global level, a global-attribute-target-specifier is required.
 In all other locations, a reasonable default is applied, but an attribute-target-specifier can be used to affirm or override the default in certain ambiguous cases (or to just affirm the default in non-ambiguous cases).
 Thus, typically, attribute-target-specifiers can be omitted except at the global level.